natation/CompeteUp/README.md

 ### Phase 3: User Profile (1 day)

 I will create a React view for the UserProfile page.
 Users will be able to view and edit their profiles.
-User profile pages have  Lastly, while constructing the views I will start using basic bootstrap for styling.
+While constructing the views I will start using basic bootstrap for styling.

 [Details](./docs/phases/phase3.md)